submariner-io/enhancements/submariner/OVN-Interconnect.md

 #### SubmarinerGwRoute

 This CR will be created when a remote endpoint is added and there will be one CR per remote cluster.
-This crd has two fields
+This CRD has two fields

 * NextHops - Specifies the list of next hop to reach the remote cluster, in this case it will be the IP of ovn-k8s-mp0 interface, the interface used by OVN for host networking.
 * RemoteCIDR - Specifies the list of  remote CIDRs reachable via this cluster.

-This CR will be used by the route agent pod running on the non-Gateway node to program OVN to send the traffic destined to remote clusters via the Submariner tunnel.
+This CR will be used by the route agent pod running on the active-Gateway node to program OVN to send the traffic destined to remote clusters via the Submariner tunnel.

 ``` go